 In addition to student awards, the TJSHS will recognize one teacher for his or her contributions to the teaching and promotion of scientific research to high school students.
-This teacher will be recognized at the TJSHS with a $500 award sponsored by the Academy of Applied Science.
+This teacher will be recognized at the TJSHS with a $500 award sponsored by the National Science Teaching Association.

 The top two finalists from the regional TJSHS become eligible to compete for the following national JSHS scholarships.
 A total of $192,000 in undergraduate tuition scholarships is presented to the top three finalists in the National Symposium research paper oral competition in each of the subject categories.